Management and Security

 •Wipe devices.
 Use a command sent through the EAS to wipe a device that connects to your server.
 This wipe is a factory reset.

-•Create connection rules (Exchange 2010 only).
+•Create connection rules.
 Connection rules determine which device types can access mailboxes.

 Mobility Manager is installed by default with the Endpoint Manager core server.
-However, you must perform some tasks to set up the notification services.
 For information on getting started, see the following sections:

 Mobility Manager components and traffic

-By default, Mobility Manager is installed with Endpoint Manager 10.0.
+By default, Mobility Manager is installed with Endpoint Manager.

 The diagram below shows the components that interact when you use Mobility Manager.

-1: Android or iOS devices, 2: GCM (Google Cloud Messaging for Android) or APNS (Apple Push Notification) services,3: firewall, 4: Ivanti Cloud Services Appliance (CSA), 5: LDMS 10.0 core server with Ivanti Mobility Manager
+1: Android or iOS devices 2: FCM (Firebase Cloud Messaging for Android) or APNS (Apple Push Notification) services 3: Firewall 4: Ivanti Cloud Services Appliance (CSA) 5: LDMS core server with Ivanti Mobility Manager

-Devices connect to the Ivanti® Endpoint Manager powered by Landesk core server through a Ivanti Cloud Services Appliance (CSA).
-When you send profiles or commands to the devices, the traffic is sent to the devices using the appropriate protocol (GCM for Android devices or APNS for iOS devices).
+Devices connect to the Endpoint Manager core server through an Ivanti Cloud Services Appliance (CSA).
+When you send profiles or commands to devices, the traffic is sent to the devices using the appropriate protocol (FCM for Android devices or APNS for iOS devices).

 You MUST have a CSA in order to manage Android and iOS devices.